Stab Wounds

-Stab Wounds is an album by German melodic black metal band Dark Fortress which was released on June 11, 2004.
+Stab Wounds is the third studio album by German melodic black metal band Dark Fortress which was released on 11 June 2004, through German record label Black Attackk.
 The whole layout and cover art of the booklet has been designed by Travis Smith.
 A strictly limited 2-LP Vinyl version was released in December 2004 by the new German label Imperium Productions.